 - Hiring remote freelancers means you can onboard them for the project and offboard them when the work has been completed.

 - Remote freelancers are used to hustling and continuously improving their craft.
 This means that they bring the most current knowledge, ways of working, tools, and frameworks to the table, and your internal team is sure to benefit.

 Interested in exploring your options with remote freelancers?
 CodeControl is here to help.
 We work with Europe’s top developers, designers and product managers to expertly execute projects for our clients.
-Whether you need a quick and effective MVP or are planning to execute a multi-year project, we can help you create best in class products.
-Our model is tailored to your needs — we’re equally equipped to manage your project start-to-finish or to match you with the perfect dedicated resource for your existing team.
+Whether you want to hire Ruby developers for backend development of functional web applications or are planning to hire Swift developers to develop iOS applications, we will match you with the best candidates highly experienced in the role you need to fill.
+Our model is tailored to your needs: we’re equally equipped to manage your project start-to-finish or to match you with the perfect dedicated resource for your existing team.